FrancoFrancis/FrancoFrancis/README.md

 - 🌱 I’m currently learning and building  with **Reactjs**

-- 👯 I’m currently contributing to open source at outreachy

 - 💬 Ask me about *front end web developement*

 - ⚡ Fun fact **I am an entrepreneur and I love to write music too!**